jesseduffield/lazygit/CODE-OF-CONDUCT.md

-# Lazygit Code of Conduct
+# Lazytask Code of Conduct

-Be nice, or face the wrath of the maintainer.
+Don't be an asshat.